marion-an/SoftwareTesting-Assignment2/LongestIncreasingSubsequence/Documentation.md

 ### 7. Augment the test suite with creativity and experience

+- T6: `nums` contains only negative numbers
+- T7: `nums` contains only positive numbers
-- T5: the integers in `nums` are in ascending order
+- T8: `nums` is in increasing order
-- T6: the integers in `nums` are in descending order
+- T9: `nums` is in decreasing order
-- T7: duplicates in `nums` are right after each other
+- T10: `nums` contains only a single value

 ## Structural testing

-- line coverage: 100% (92% overall, because the method is static.
-The class is never instantiated)
+- line coverage: 100%

 ## Designing contracts